emorydunn/CaptureOneScripts/README.md

 ### Copy Variant Names

 A small script to copy the names of every variant in the current collection to the clipboard.

+### Add Crop Metadata

+Save the current aspect ratio in the IPTC Content Description.

+**Important Notes**

+This script gets the name of the currently selected aspect ratio in the crop tool, it does _not_ read the aspect ratio of the variant.
+As such there are some limitations to what it can do.

+By default this script only applies metadata to the primary variant because the crop ratio is more likely to match the selected ratio.

+When `applyToAllVariants` it's important to make sure all selected variants actually cropped to the desired ratio.

 ## The Background Scripts